 The Admissions Process

-Once paired with relapse prevention and aftercare, detoxification and rehabilitation can help reduce symptoms, reduce the desirability of alcohol consumption, offer planning for future prevention, and assist with ongoing recovery maintenance.
+Alcohol rehab centres also provide relapse prevention sessions and assist with ongoing recovery maintenance.
 All of these steps, apart from aftercare, can be completed through inpatient rehab via a 28-day programme.

 Frequently Asked Questions